nakrule/aws/cdk/go/event_driven_architecture/README.md

-# Welcome to your CDK Go project!
+# AWS Event Driven Architecture

-This is a blank project for CDK development with Go.
+This is a project for CDK development with Go deploying the following architecture:

 The `cdk.json` file tells the CDK toolkit how to execute your app.